roppinhoppin/nlm/README.md

 # Install the binary to your GOPATH/bin directory
 go install ./cmd/nlm

+# if this does not work well, try authenticating again with:
+nlm auth

 # Or manually install to a location in your PATH
 # cp nlm $HOME/go/bin/
 ```